KursatS/simple-slot-machine/README.md

 # simple-slot-machine
-Konsol için basit bir slot makinesi
+Konsol için basit bir slot makinesi\n
 A simple slot machine for console